MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/b2b-sync.md

 - On the Mac, Files On-Demand thumbnails will not display from external organization's sites.
 Thumbnails will display correctly for files from the user's own organization.
 - On the Mac, if the guest account was created with a different email address format than the form they are using with the sync app, the external site's content cannot be synced.
 For example, first.last@fabrikam.com vs alias@fabrikam.com.
 - On the Mac, the external content may be placed on the local computer in the user's own organization's folder instead of one with the external organization's name.
-- Multi-Factor Authentication from an external organization is not yet supported.
+- Multifactor authentication from an external organization is not yet supported.
 Only guest accounts that don't require MFA will sync.

 ## Overview of the B2B Sync experience